seperman/deepdiff/deepdiff/diff_doc.rst

 Deep Difference of dictionaries, iterables, strings and almost any other object.
 It will recursively look for all the changes.

-DeepDiff 3.0 added the concept of views.
-There is a default "text" view and a "tree" view.

 **Parameters**

 t1 : A dictionary, list, string or any python object that has __dict__ or __slots__